rutgerklamer/cool_math/README.md

 # Cryptocurrency tracker
-The goal of this project is to visualise some cool mathematical phenomenon
+The goal of this project is to visualise some cool mathematical phenomenon.
+Although this project is cool as fuck do not mind the (sometimes) bad code and spelling mistakes.

 | Projects      | demo           | Explenation  |
 | ------------- |:-------------:| -----:|